theBlackBoxSociety/p5js/01_firststeps.md

 ![screenshot of the button to open the files pane in the web editor](img/p5js_filespane.png)

-You can actually see (and edit) all 3 files (not the libary) in the editor as well by clicking the arrow in the top left of the editor pane, next to sketch.js.
+You can actually see (and edit) all 3 files (not the library) in the editor as well by clicking the arrow in the top left of the editor pane, next to sketch.js.
 A sidebar will appear with the three files listed.
 You can select all three and thus modify them.

 ## Move to a desktop Code Editor
 It is time to do some coding in our Code Editor now.